safarov-matrix/pcsaft-critical-points/README.md

 * Global Optimization (GO) formulation solved with Differential Evolution (DE) based on PC-SAFT EOS

 Note: This project uses the readily available PC-SAFT EOS implementation from [Thermopack](https://github.com/thermotools/thermopack).
-This repository focuses on the computational methods (NR and GO/DE) and their performance comparison.

 Multicomponent mixtures (Dimitrakopoulos \*et al.\*, 2014)